 The “effective disenfranchisement” phenomenon of the last several decades is perhaps even more obvious when presented geographically.
 In the maps below, I have represented two-thirds legislative supermajorities in dark blue and red, three-fifths supermajorities in light blue and red, and simple majorities—all states, in other words, in which minority party representation and bipartisan compromise are more likely—in a neutral color.
 Only four states in our nation today are governed by simple legislative majorities: Arizona, Georgia, Pennsylvania, and Wisconsin.
 Not coincidentally, in last year’s presidential election all four were characterized as “swing states,” a term that essentially did not exist in 1992.

 In choosing effective voter disenfranchisement as my subject this week, I have multiple intentions.
 I seek to model, as our extraordinary MICDS teachers model every day, the imperative of our Mission Statement to “think critically”—in this case to question the presentation of information in a major media outlet, to gather and analyze relevant data, and to identify further questions.
-Is the coincidence of disaffection with the two major American political parties and the effective disenfranchisement of voters through tactics like gerrymandering a matter of correlation or causation?
+Is the coincidence of disaffection with the two major American political parties, and the effective disenfranchisement of voters through tactics like gerrymandering, a matter of correlation or causation?
 If the latter, which phenomenon is the cause, and which is the effect?
 In other words, have we allowed legislative supermajorities to occur in our democracy because we increasingly dislike one or the other political party, or do we increasingly dislike one or the other political party because legislative supermajorities effectively silence so many of our voices?
 (Bear in mind how many millions of people voted for Donald Trump in the dark blue states mapped above, and how many millions of people voted for Kamala Harris in the dark red ones.)
-As in this instance, questions beget more questions every day at MICDS, and I am inspired by the example of our faculty in encouraging and nurturing habits of curiosity and hard work in our students so that they can understand—or at least endeavor to understand—the complexities of their world.
+In such a manner do questions beget more questions every day at MICDS, across all grade levels and curricula, and I am inspired by the example of our faculty in encouraging and nurturing habits of curiosity and hard work in our students so that they can understand—or at least endeavor to understand—the complexities of their world.

 In choosing my subject today, I also seek simply to acknowledge the contentious political climate in contemporary America which, in ways both direct and indirect, inevitably affects the children and adolescents in our care.
 Objectivity and empathy in the experience of this climate, as opposed to emotionalism and judgment, are constructive habits of mind.
 These, too, evoke the commitments of our Mission—to “meet the challenges of this world with confidence” and to “embrace all its people with compassion.”